 Receiving stolen property becomes a felony of the 4th degree if the property received is a vehicle (section 4501.01), a dangerous drug (section 4729.01), if the property is valued at or between $7,500 and $150,000, or if the property is considered a firearm or another dangerous ordinance (section 2923.11).
 This carries a prison term of 6 to 18 months, and max fines of up to $5,000.

 Burke, Meis & Associates — Columbus, OH Receiving Stolen Property Attorney

-If you have been charged with receiving stolen property, contact an experienced criminal defense attorney who will discuss the facts of your particular case and help you come up with a defense strategy.
+If you have been charged with receiving stolen property, contact an experienced criminal defense attorney.
+They will discuss the facts of your particular case and help you come up with a defense strategy.
 Call Burke, Meis & Associates today for you free consultation at (614) 280-9122.